 The Museum of Contemporary Art

-The last day the Museum of Contemporary Art will be open to the public is Sunday 3 September 2017.
+The last day the Museum of Contemporary Art was open to the public was Sunday 3 September 2017.
 Between then and the opening of the new National Museum in 2020, contemporary art will be displayed in temporary exhibitions at the National Gallery and Mellomstasjonen - the information centre for the new museum.

 The entire museum collection must first be documented, reviewed for conservation and packed before being made available to the public.
 The new museum will include the first-ever permanent display of contemporary art, extending over a total area of 2 300 m2, in addition to temporary exhibitions.
 Visitors will be able view contemporary art in completely new contexts, juxtaposed with older art, design and architecture.